List of foreign football players in India

-This list of foreign football players in India consists of players who are currently playing or have played in India, either in top division leagues like Indian Super League, I-League (alongside now defunct National Football League I, II & III), I-League 2, I-League 3 or in regional competitions such as Calcutta Football League, Goa Football League, etc. alongside domestic knock-out tournaments such as the IFA Shield and Durand Cup.
+This list of foreign football players in India consists of players who are currently playing or have played in India, either in top division leagues like Indian Super League, Indian Football League (formerly I-League) (alongside now defunct National Football League I, II & III), I-League 2, I-League 3 or in regional competitions such as Calcutta Football League, Goa Football League, etc. alongside domestic knock-out tournaments such as the IFA Shield and Durand Cup.